 Now you should have a good handle on the general way that Florida lien waivers work, but some things can pop up to cause you to scratch your head.
 Below are some frequently encountered situations and questions, and some general answers.

 If you are using a non-statutory form, pay close attention to the terms of the lien waiver.
-Many times non-regulated waivers will contain additional provisions that may end up waiving more than just lien rights.
-Always review the language on these, and ask yourself, “Should I Sign That Lien Waiver?”
+Many times, non-regulated waivers will contain additional provisions that may end up waiving more than just lien rights.

-You cannot sign an unconditional lien in Florida prior to the furnishing of labor, services, and/or materials.
-But you can sign an unconditional lien waiver in Florida after the furnishing of labor, services, and/or materials, and before receiving payment.
-If you’re signing an unconditional waiver…beware!
-If you sign an unconditional waiver and have not received payment, you will not have the ability to file a lien for non-payment of the amount listed in the waiver.
-Regardless if you’ve been paid or not.
-It is definitely safer to exchange conditional lien waivers.
+Yes.
+While you cannot sign a lien waiver before providing work or materials, you can sign an unconditional waiver after doing the work but before receiving payment.
+However, be very careful when signing an unconditional waiver!
+If you sign an unconditional waiver and have not received payment, you will not have the ability to file a lien for non-payment of the amount listed in the waiver — whether or not you actually receive payment.
+Before payment is received, it is much safer to exchange conditional lien waivers.